-Postgres is an open-source object relational database which has been under active development since the 90’s.
-Today’s Postgres is fast, stable and flexible - it supports user-defined data types, stored procedures in many different languages and extensions including GIS.
+Postgres is an open-source object SQL relational database which has been under active development since the 90’s.
+Today’s PostgreSQL is fast, stable and flexible - it supports user-defined data types, stored procedures in many different languages and extensions including GIS.
 Postgres is supported by almost every programming language, so code written in most languages can access data in Postgres natively.

 What can Postgres do?

-Postgres is Heroku’s database of choice, and it has some powerful features specific to the Heroku platform.
+Postgres is Heroku’s SQL database of choice, and it has some powerful features specific to the Heroku platform.
 Databases can be forked (cloned) with a single command.
 Read-only replicated database copies, called followers by Heroku, can be set up with a simple command - something that requires complex and time-consuming configuration in other environments.
 Heroku Postgres has a number of data safety features, including continuous protection, which logs database transactions on multiple backup servers, where they can be replayed in case your Heroku dyno has a hardware issue.
 Heroku also monitors Postgres instances using automated health checks to find issues before they affect production.
 If high availability is a requirement, Heroku has premium tiers that offer automatic failover between database instances.

 Heroku Postgres also allows you to isolate traffic between your Heroku applications on a private network that never touches the Internet.
 Heroku also performs regular security audits and conforms to a wide variety of security standards.

 With the built-in and Heroku-specific functionality that Heroku provides for Postgres, as well as the enterprise-grade security features, you can see why it’s a great choice for Heroku Connect.